geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 It would be sweet to run the integration tests each time there is a commit to main.
 The simplest way to accomplish this would be via a GitHub Action that runs the integration tests.
 You would think this would be straight forward.
 Unfortunately, it is not:

-* If you run the integration tests using a GitHub action that requires MacOS, there is a "minutes multiplier" of 10, which means we will quickly run out of free minutes each month.
+* If you run the integration tests using a GitHub action that requires macOS, there is a "minutes multiplier" of 10, which means we will quickly run out of free minutes each month.
 * I have tried and failed to create a working GitHub action for integration testing under Linux.
 I have found that even running our integration tests locally under Android is unreliable: sometimes they will fail at the authentication step.

 The Patrol documentation has a section on [Continuous Integration Platforms](https://patrol.leancode.co/ci/platforms) which provides interesting insights into the problems of Flutter integration testing under CI.
 This is a good place to start if you wish to look into it more.